 Advertisement

-The life expectancy of a person who has a pacemaker depends on several factors, especially a person’s age when they have a pacemaker implanted and their health conditions.
-People who have fewer or less-severe health concerns tend to live longer and are more likely to have a normal or near-normal life expectancy.
+The life expectancy of a person who has a pacemaker depends on several factors.
+Your age and medical conditions when you receive it are two of these factors.
+People who have fewer or less severe health concerns tend to live longer and are more likely to have a normal or near-normal life expectancy.

-If you have a pacemaker implanted, it’s best to manage your health and be aware of how you feel.
+If you have a pacemaker, it’s best to manage your health and be aware of how you feel.
+Your healthcare provider may prescribe medicines that are meant to work along with your pacemaker.
+Be sure you understand how you’re supposed to take your medications and for how long.

 Advertisement

-Heart problems that result in needing a pacemaker can cause you to feel stressed, anxious or scared.
+Heart problems that lead to the need for a pacemaker can make you feel stressed, anxious or scared.
 Your healthcare provider can help you understand your situation and talk you through it so you can feel better about what’s happening.
-Your healthcare provider can also recommend resources that can help you cope with any questions or concerns you might have.
+They can help you decide which pacemaker is best for you.
+They can also recommend resources that can help you cope with any questions or concerns you might have.

 Learn more about the Health Library and our editorial process.